teamdfir/sift-bootstrap/README.md

 Overview
 ========
+Welcome to the SANS Investigative Forensic Toolkit Installation Bootstrap Script.

+**Requirements:** Ubuntu 12.04 LTS Dekstop, Logged In User (as in GUI, terminal (F1, F2)), Package Manager Not Running

 **Warning:** this is under heavy development command line options WILL change!
 Always check back here for the latest.
+Right now the requirements are pretty strict we will work to lessen them over time.

 **If you are running into errors, please check the troubleshooting section first**

 Examples
 ========
-Current Requirements -- Ubuntu 12.04 Desktop, User Logged In via the Unity Desktop, Open Terminal

 Using `wget` to install the latest

 ```